isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 assigned as well.
 This may be invalid in some network configurations.
 To avoid this, use the ``min-max`` notation.

-In a subnet whose prefix length is less 24, users may wish to exclude all addresses ending in .0 and .255 from being dynamically allocated.
-For instance in the subnet 10.0.0.0/8, exclude 10.x.y.0 and 10.x.y.255 for all values of x and y even though only 10.0.0.0 and 10.255.255.255 must be excluded according to standards.
-The `exclude-first-last-24`` configuration compatibility flag (:ref:`dhcp4-compatibility`)  was introduced in Kea version 2.3.6 to do this automatically rather than having to explicitly configure many pools or reservations for fake hosts.
-When true it applies only to subnets prefix lengths less than 24 bits.
-It defaults to false.
+In a subnet whose prefix length is less than 24, users may wish to exclude all addresses ending in .0 and .255 from being dynamically allocated.
+For instance, in the subnet 10.0.0.0/8, an administrator may wish to exclude 10.x.y.0 and 10.x.y.255 for all values of x and y, even though only 10.0.0.0 and 10.255.255.255 must be excluded according to RFC standards.
+The ``exclude-first-last-24`` configuration compatibility flag (:ref:`dhcp4-compatibility`) does this automatically, rather than requiring explicit configuration of many pools or reservations for fake hosts.
+When ``true``, it applies only to subnets with prefix lengths less than 24 bits; the default is ``false``.

-Note that here exclude means to skip them in the free address pickup routine of the allocation engine: if a client explicitly requests or has a host reservation for an address in .0 or .255 it will get it.
+In this case, "exclude" means to skip these addresses in the free address pickup routine of the allocation engine; if a client explicitly requests or has a host reservation for an address in .0 or .255, it will get it.

 .. note::

-    Here are some liberties and limits to the values that subnets and pools can take in Kea configurations that are out of the ordinary:
+    Here are some liberties and limits to the values that subnets and pools can take in unusual Kea configurations:

     +-------------------------------------------------------------+---------+--------------------------------------------------------------------------------------+
     | Kea configuration case                                      | Allowed | Comment                                                                              |